Avicted/discord-2000/README.md

 All existing database migrations are run against the database on application start.

+### Adding or modifying an entity

 Create a new migration:

 `npm run typeorm migration:generate -- -n InitialUserModel`

+Build the codebase including the typescript migrations `npm run compile`

+Show all migrations and their current state
+`npm run typeorm migration:show`

 Run migrations: